folio-org/ui-linked-data/README.md

 # @folio/linked-data

+© 2024 EBSCO Information Services.

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file "[LICENSE](LICENSE)" for more information.

 ## Introduction
 UI application designed for performing operations on a library's linked data graph.
 This application can run standalone outside of the FOLIO platform.
 The [ui-ld-folio-wrapper](https://github.com/folio-org/ui-ld-folio-wrapper) module integrates this application for use within FOLIO.